 Defensively, the Normal typing affords Cyclizar a weakness to Fighting-type moves, but also an immunity to Ghost-type moves.
 Otherwise, it’s your typical Dragon, having a one-half resistance to Fire, Water, Electric, and Grass moves, with a 2x weakness to Ice, Dragon, and Fairy type moves.
 Thanks to having Shed Tail, Cyclizar will be able to easily swap out if there’s a Pokemon with a Fighting-type move that can threaten it.

-From what we know of Dragon type moves, Cyclizar will likely learn Dragon Claw as its premier Dragon-type STAB move.
+For its Dragon type moves, Cyclizar learns Dragon Claw as its premier Dragon-type STAB move.
+It can also learn Dragon Pulse, although it doesn’t hit nearly as hard with this Special Attack stat without investment in either a Special Attack boosting nature and/or Effort Values.
 On the Normal-side, Extreme Speed makes a ton of sense for Cyclizar, as it fits with lore, and is also a good competitive move that hits fast and hard.
-It’s also possible that the third move slot will be Dragon Dance, which raises both attack and speed.
-A Cyclizar running Dragon Claw, Extreme Speed, Dragon Dance, and Shed Tail seems pretty competitive to me.
+Unfortunately, Cyclizar does not learn this move.

 Photo credit: the Pokemon Company